dcsil/Horizon-Labs/project/backend/README.md

 - CORS is fully open (`allow_origins="*"`) for ease of local testing; tighten before production use.
 - The SSE streaming response wraps errors in an `event: error` message and always emits `event: end` to let clients clean up.
 - Telemetry logging initialises only when `TELEMETRY_ENABLED=true`; events appear as JSON at INFO level on the `telemetry` logger.
-- Firestore credentials are required at startup.
-Ensure `FIREBASE_PROJECT_ID` is set and `GOOGLE_APPLICATION_CREDENTIALS` points to a valid service account.
+- If `google-cloud-firestore` is not installed or credentials are missing, the backend falls back to an in-memory chat repository suitable for local development.
+Provide `FIREBASE_PROJECT_ID` and service account credentials for persistence.

 ## Chat Persistence